 - vitamin K, which is important for healthy blood clotting, and is also essential for the development of bones and other tissues in growing puppies;

-- magnesium, which is important for strong bones, normal heart function, and healthy blood pressure.
+- magnesium, which is important for strong bones, normal heart function, and healthy blood pressure;

 - manganese, a mineral that is important for the development of strong bones and connective tissues, also helping the body process carbohydrates, protein, and cholesterol;

-- zinc, which important for the immune system, growth, and reproduction.
+- zinc, which is important for the immune system, growth, and reproduction.
 It also works hand in hand with the vitamin C by supporting wound healing.